 [Related: Bodybuilders Nick Walker and Brett Wilkin Dominate a Quad-Centric Workout]

 The pendulum squat machine might look like a hack squat, but there’s a big difference.
-With the hack squat, the body moves in a straight line, whereas the back pad on a pendulum squat swings with the user and allows for more bias towards the quads.
+With the hack squat, the body moves in a straight line, whereas the back pad on a pendulum squat swings with the user.

 Lunsford’s former 212 rival, Shaun Clarida, recently highlighted the pendulum squat in his leg workout video, saying the key is to get as much depth as possible to maximize the move.